 - Craving cocaine when you’re not using it

 Experiencing these signs or witnessing them in another person could point to cocaine addiction.
 Luckily, there is help available.
-Here at Chapter’s Recovery, we offer substance abuse treatment for individuals with an addiction to cocaine.
+Here at Chapter’s Recovery, we offer substance abuse treatment for individuals with cocaine addiction.

 Cocaine is a central nervous system stimulant that releases high dopamine levels, giving you an extremely pleasurable effect.
 Dopamine is known as the brain’s “feel-good” chemical.
 This euphoric rush is part of what makes cocaine highly addictive.